 These little Japanese Chins stole my heart.
 They are Certified Therapy Dogs.
 When I sat down on the bench to cuddle with them, I could feel my blood pressure drop and every care slip away.
 It worked!
 Mr. Mickey calls me ‘The Dog Whisperer’ because they so often come to me without being beckoned.

 We always stop to visit with Mark at Finely House Couture on Main Street in Blowing Rock.
-I had so much fun shopping with these ladies who were on a Girl’s Trip to Blowing Rock.
-The collection of vintage Chanel, Hermès and Louis Vuitton bags, as well as a vast offering of clothing, jewelry, and scarves, enthralled us.
+I had so much fun shopping with these ladies on a Girl’s Trip to Blowing Rock.
+The collection of vintage Chanel, Hermès, and Louis Vuitton bags, as well as a vast offering of clothing, jewelry, and scarves, enthralled us.

 Pants | Top | Blazer (Similar) | Booties | Scarf (Similar) | Bag (Similar) | Referral and affiliate links in my posts may generate a small commission for me at no cost to you.